cstkennedy/review-examples/Review-06/README.md

-This Review Session was recorded--i.e., there was no live session.
-During this Review Session, I discussed [Stepwise Refinement](../../Public/stepwise/index.html#stepwiserefinement) and [Top-Down Design](../../Public/stepwise/#top-downdesign)
+This Review was recorded--i.e., there was no live session.
+During this Review, I discussed [Stepwise Refinement](../../Public/stepwise/index.html#stepwiserefinement) and [Top-Down Design](../../Public/stepwise/#top-downdesign)